Transfer Learning of CATE with Kernel Ridge Regression: Second-moment Concentrations and Good Event

 \subsection{Good Event: Sufficient Second Moment Concentrations}

-Here, we present the concentration of the empirical second-order moment operators and define the good event \(\event\).
-For the definition of empirical second moments, please refer to Section~\labelcref{subsection; notations}.
-We investigate several concentration bounds using Lemma~\labelcref{lemma; trace class concentration bounded}.
-By applying Lemma~\labelcref{lemma; trace class concentration bounded} multiple times, we establish the existence of an absolute constant \(c_0\) that satisfies the following concentration inequalities.
+We present concentration bounds for the empirical second-order moment operators and define the good event \(\event\).
+For the definition of empirical second moments, see Appendix~\labelcref{subsection: notations}.
+We invoke Lemma~\labelcref{lemma; trace class concentration bounded} repeatedly to obtain an absolute constant \(c_0\) such that the following concentration inequalities hold.

 \underline{Concentration 1:} \quad